drashland/rhum/README.md

 ### `Rhum.skip`

-Allows a test case, suite or plan to be skipped when the tests are ran.
+Allows a test plan, suite, or case to be skipped when the tests run.

 ```typescript
 Rhum.testPlan("app_test.ts", () => {